If you’re feeling in the dark over what laws you and your Utah tenants must follow, then you’ve come to the right place!

 Required Landlord Disclosures in Utah

-Under landlord-tenant law, a Utah landlord is required to provide certain information about their rental properties prior to having prospective tenants sign their lease agreement.
+Under the local landlord-tenant laws, a Utah landlord is required to provide certain information about their rental properties prior to having prospective tenants sign their rental agreement.
+If a landlord fails to provide these disclosure, they're liable to either legal lease termination or a lawsuit.
 In the state of Utah, there are 4 mandatory disclosures:

 - Lead-based paint.
 If your property was built after 1978, then you are legally required to inform renters of the presence of lead-based paint due to the health risks it poses